tsherif/space-shooter.c/ARCHITECTURE.md

 Introduction
 ------------

-In developing `space-shooter.c`, I iterated a several times on how to organize the different parts and learned to use some more-or-less poorly-documented OS APIs on both Windows and Linux.
+In developing `space-shooter.c`, I iterated several times on how to organize the different parts and learned to use some more-or-less poorly-documented APIs on Windows, Linux and the Web.
 This document is intended as a record of that process and to hopefully serve as a reference for others doing similar work.
 I'll note that none of this is intended as a definitive description of how any of this **should** be done.
 I'm not a professional C programmer, nor a professional game programmer.
 I read about the APIs, wrote code and solved problems as they arose, and this is where I ended up.

 Throughout the text, I link to the references I used in building `space-shooter.c`, but I'll call out a few that were especially invaluable:
 - [Handmade Hero](https://handmadehero.org/) is an incredibly generous resource on many levels, but I think its most important effect on me was simply demystifying low-level OS APIs.